benzotimer/unity-logger/README.md

-# unity-logger
+# Multi-Thread Unity Logger

-Logger for unity to save logs in file.
+Multi-Thread logger for unity to save logs in file.